Transfer Credit Policies

 Although transfer credit may be awarded for the first semester of an introductory language not taught at Smith, Latin Honors distribution is awarded only upon completion of the equivalent of the full year of introductory language study.

-The college will consider granting credit for academic interterm courses taken at other institutions.
+Interterm/winter session courses taken at other institutions will be considered for pre-approval when courses do not overlap with the Fall or Spring semesters at Smith.
 The number of credits accepted for each Interterm course (normally up to 3) will be determined by the registrar upon review of the transcript.
 Any interterm course designated 4 credits by a host institution must be reviewed by the class deans and the registrar to determine whether it merits an exception to the 3-credit limit.
 Students may accrue a maximum of 12 approved interterm credits at Smith or elsewhere toward their Smith degree.
 Students may not take more than 4 credits during any one interterm at Smith or elsewhere.
 For transfer students, interterm credits completed prior to enrollment at Smith College are included in the 12-credit maximum.

 Independent study courses that you wish to have transfered to Smith must first be evaluated by the appropriate department at Smith.
 You should present a copy of your work to the department chair and request that it be reviewed.
 If approved, the department chair should contact the registrar.